-- .1 After installation, remove all sealants and other misplaced materials from all surfaces, including adjacent work. - .2 Thoroughly clean window frames, casings, and glass using materials and methods recommended by the window and glass manufacturer. - .3 Protect installed products until completion of project. - .4 Touch-up, repair or replace any damaged products before Consultant's review for Substantial Performance. - .5 Immediately prior to building occupancy, when directed, inspect work and remove protective wrappings, coatings and devices and clean glass and aluminum surfaces.
-Use methods which will not scratch or damage glass, paint or coatings. - .6 Perform final cleaning as per Section 01 74 00.
+- .1 After installation, remove all sealants and other misplaced materials from all surfaces, including adjacent work. - .2 Thoroughly clean window frames, casings, and glass using materials and methods recommended by the window and glass manufacturer. - .3 Touch-up, repair or replace any damaged products before Consultant's review for Substantial Performance.

+- .4 Immediately prior to turning areas over to Owner, inspect work and remove protective wrappings, coatings and devices and clean glass and aluminum surfaces.
+Use methods which will not scratch or damage glass, paint or coatings. - .5 Perform final cleaning as per Section 01 74 00.